mth6k6/mth6k6/README.md

 - :telescope: ICT graduate currently looking for Internship in IT field.

-- :seedling: Currently teaching myself other programming language.
+- :seedling: Currently teaching myself other technologies.

 - :zap: In my free time, I do research on new frameworks.